A wellbeing membership for pastors and church staff to live and lead at full strength

 In a coaching relationship, you determine the topics you want to discuss and the goals you want to accomplish.
 A coach will help you navigate a challenge, set goals, and grow in your leadership capacity.
 Coaching may address specific personal projects, life balance, career successes or changes, ministry decisions or general condition’s in a ministry leader’s life or profession.
 A counseling relationship is more prescriptive in approach.
 A counselor will help you process through anything in your past which may be causing present challenges in your life.
 Counseling deals with the past to help you with the present.
 Coaching deals with the present to help you for the future.

-Who are the caregivers (coaches and counselors) in your network?
+Who are the caregivers (coaches and counselors) in Full Strength's network?

 Full Strength Network counselors included fully licensed counselors; provisionally licensed counselors under supervision (supervisor might or might not be a Full Strength Network Approved Caregiver); completely unlicensed counselors; “Biblical,” “Pastoral,” or “Christian” counselors; unlicensed certified counselors; uncertified counselors; counselors licensed in a different state than that which they are practicing; retired counselors; biblical coaches with a counseling/clinically-informed background.
 All Full Strength Network caregivers operate from a Christian worldview and are required to affirm Full Strength Network’s Statement of Faith.